 State requirements and risk assessments associated with zip codes mean your rate could vary not just from state to state or city to city, but block to block!
 With so many factors at play, finding the best coverage becomes dizzyingly complex.

-Jerry helped Jeff from Baker save $1453 per year by switching to Kemper
+Jerry helped Dale from Wekiwa Springs save $1194 per year by switching to Assurance America

-Jerry helped Polly from Monticello save $1035 per year by switching to Gainsco
+Jerry helped Clara from Osteen save $578 per year by switching to National General

 How much does car insurance in Bronson cost?

 Rates for car insurance in the same state can fluctuate wildly depending on your specific zip code.
 Depending on your city’s demographics—including population density, average age, and accident rate—your car insurance premiums may be much higher or lower than a neighboring city.

 Here’s what real Jerry customers paid for car insurance in Bronson:

 How do Bronson insurance rates compare to similar areas?
 Take a look at the table below to see.

 Let’s break down what makes car insurance in Bronson so expensive.
 The graph below shows how much Florida drivers pay, on average, for liability insurance, comprehensive coverage, and collision insurance—the three main elements of what’s called “full coverage car insurance.”